 Coordination of safety announcements should be done in cooperation with the concerned marketing authorisation holder(s).
 Whenever possible, the Agency and the competent authorities in the Member States should provide any safety announcement prior to its publication to the concerned marketing authorisation holder(s), together with the timetable for the information being made public.
-Any information of a personal or commercially confidential nature shall be deleted unless its public disclosure is necessary for the protection of public health [DIR Art 106a(4)].
+Any information of a personal or commercially confidential nature shall be deleted unless its public disclosure is necessary for the protection of public health [DIR Art 106a-(4)].
+The exchange and coordination of safety announcements within the EU regulatory network should

-The exchange and coordination of safety announcements within the EU regulatory network should make use of the EU Early Notification System (ENS).
-The ENS includes the Heads of Medicines Agencies (HMA), the members of the PRAC, CHMP, PDCO, CMDh, the operational contact points for safety announcements at the competent authority in the Member States, the European Commission and the Agency.
-Operational contact points should ensure that any information exchanged via the system reaches in a timely manner the relevant staff within each competent authority, including relevant staff working within the communications departments.
+476 make use of the EU Early Notification System (ENS).
+The ENS was developed for use by the Agency to 477 provide advance notice to competent authorities in Member States and the European Commission of 478 safety information on centrally authorised products.
+This system should also be used by competent 479 authorities in Member States for the purpose of exchanging and coordinating safety announcements.
+480 The ENS includes the Heads of Medicines Agencies (HMA), the members of the PRAC, CHMP, PDCO,

+481 CMDh, the operational contact points for safety announcements at the competent authority in the 482 Member States, the European Commission and the Agency.
+Operational contact points should ensure 483 that any information exchanged via the system reaches in a timely manner the relevant staff within 484 each competent authority, including relevant staff working within the communications departments.

-Safety announcements from the EU regulatory network should be shared with international partners, subject to embargo and any specific confidentiality arrangements in place.
+Safety announcements from the EU regulatory network should be shared with international partners in accordance with the guidance provided in GVP Module XIV, subject to embargo and any specific confidentiality arrangements in place.

 As a complement to the coordination of safety announcements within the EU regulatory network, competent authorities in Member States and the Agency should interact with concerned stakeholders in the EU (mainly patients' and healthcare professionals' organisations), who can play a key role in reviewing and disseminating information to the end users (patients and healthcare professionals).
-It is recommended that national competent authorities and the Agency keep up-to-date contact details of relevant patients' and healthcare professionals' organisations.
+It is recommended that national competent authorities and the Agency keep up-to-date contact details of relevant patients'7 and healthcare professionals' organisations.

-XV.C.1.2.
+494 XV.C.1.2.
 Exchange of safety information produced by third parties

-There are situations where new safety information is to be published or has been published by a party other than a competent authority of a Member State or the Agency (e.g. scientific journals, learned societies).
+There are situations where emerging-new safety information is to be published or has been published by a party other than a competent authority of a Member State or the Agency (e.g. scientific journals, learned societies).
 Competent authorities should bring to the attention of the EU regulatory network any such safety information that they become aware of, together with the timing of the publication if known.
 Where necessary and after evaluation of the information, the Agency should prepare and disseminate a lines-to-take document or an Agency safety announcement to address the information from the third party (see XV.C.1.1.).

-In the context of collaboration with authorities outside the EU, competent authorities may become aware of safety announcements to be published by authorities outside the EU.
+In the context of collaboration with authorities outside the EU, the Agency or a competent authorityies of a Member State may become aware of safety announcements to be published by these authorities outside the EU (see GVP Module XIV).
 In these cases the Agency should, as necessary, prepare and disseminate lines-to-take or safety announcements within the EU regulatory network.
-In all cases, the terms of relevant confidentiality agreements with non-EU regulatory authorities and the embargoes on the information received should be respected.
+In all cases, the terms of any relevant confidentiality agreements with non-EU regulatory authorities and the embargoes on the information received should be respected.

-XV.C.1.3.
+508 XV.C.1.3.
 Requirements for the marketing authorisation holder in the EU